Envelopes of holomorphy and extension of functions of bounded type: Density of finite type polynomials

-As many of our results, Theorem \ref{tsirelson0} holds for any $U$ such that polynomials are dense in $H_b(U)$.

-With the same proof of \cite[Theorem 1.2]{Muj01} we have the following. \begin{theorem} Let $U$ be any balanced $H_b(U)$-convex open subset of a Banach space $E$ such that $E'$ has the approximation property.
-Then $E$ is a Tsirelson-like space if and only if $M_b(U)=\delta(U)$. \end{theorem}

-Let us see that, in fact, the statement $M_b(U)=\delta(U)$ is equivalent to $U$ being $H_b(U)$-convex subset of a Tsirelson-like space, thus obtaining an improvement of the previous theorem:
+Recall that a \emph{Tsirelson-like space} is a reflexive Banach space on which every polynomial is approximable (i.e, limit in norm of finite type polynomials).
+For Tsirelson-like spaces, it is clear that $M_b(E)$ identifies with $E$.
+In \cite[Theorem 2.1]{Vie07}, Vieira proved that if $U$ is a balanced $H_b(U)$-convex subset of a Tsirelson-like space, then $M_b(U)=\delta(U)$.
+This can be seen in the following way.
+If every polynomial on $E$ is approximable and $U$ is balanced, then finite type polynomials are dense in $H_b(U)$.
+This implies that $\pi$ is injective and $M_b(U)$ is contained in $\delta(E'')$.
+By Remark~\ref{techito prima prima y espectro}, $M_b(U)$ must coincide with $\delta(\widehat U_{\p(E)}'')$.
+If $E$ is also reflexive, then we have $M_b(U)=\delta(\widehat U_{\p(E)})$.
+This last set coincides with $U$ whenever $U$ is $H_b(E)$-convex and, in particular, when it is $H_b(U)$-convex.
+This shows \cite[Theorem 2.1]{Vie07}.
+As a consequence of our results, we can also show a kind of converse of this result.

-\begin{theorem} Let $U$ be a balanced open subset of a Banach space $E$ whose dual has the approximation property.
-Then $M_b(U)=\delta(U)$ if and only if $E$ is a Tsirelson-like space and $U$ is $H_b(U)$-convex. \end{theorem} \begin{proof} One implication follows from Theorem \ref{tsirelson0}.
-For the converse, by the previous theorem, it suffices to prove that $U$ is $H_b(U)$-convex.
-Since $U$ is balanced this is equivalent to prove that $U$ is $\p$-convex (\cite[Proposition 1.5]{Vie07}).
-By Proposition \ref{propiedades de los techitos} (3) we must show that $U=\widehat U_\p$.
-Suppose that $w\in\widehat U_\p\setminus U$.
-Since by Corollary \ref{morfismo=morfismo fuerte} the morphism $U\hookrightarrow\widehat U_\p$ is a strong $H_b$-extension it follows that $\delta_w$ belongs to $M_b(U)$.
-Therefore we cannot have the equality $M_b(U)=\delta(U)$. \end{proof}
+\begin{theorem} Let $U$ be a balanced open subset of a Banach space $E$ with the approximation property.
+Then, $M_b(U)=\delta(U)$ if and only if $U$ is $H_b(U)$-convex and $E$ is a Tsirelson-like space. \end{theorem} \begin{proof} If $M_b(U)=\delta(U)$, by Lemma~\ref{propiedades de los techitos} we have

+Therefore, $\widehat U_{\p(E)}=U$ and $U$ is $\p(E)$-convex.
+Since $U$ is balanced, then it is $H_b(U)$-convex~\cite[Proposition 1.5]{Vie07}.
+With the same proof of Theorem 1.2 in \cite{Muj01}, we can see that the equality $M_b(U)=\delta(U)$ implies that $E$ is reflexive and every polynomial on $E$ is weakly continuous on bounded sets.
+Now, since $E$ is reflexive and has the approximation property, so does $E'$ and polynomials on $E$ are then approximable \cite[Proposition 2.7]{AroPro80}.